DommertTech/flask-rum/README.md

 Flask-Rum [Version 0.10.0]
 ==============
 Author: Dommert [Dommert@Gmail.com]
+Published: July 2014  Updated: July 2014

 Fill your Flask app with Rum!!

 Flask-Rum is a templating &amp; theme system built on top of Flask with Foundation and JQuery.

+Documentation & Website links will come soon.

-To get started (have Python and VirtualEnv installed before this):
+To install and get started (have Python and VirtualEnv installed before this):

     git clone git@github.com:DommertTech/flask-rum.git
     cd flask-rum